scikit-learn/enhancement_proposals/slep007/proposal.rst

 The input feature names are stored in a fitted estimator in a ``feature_names_in_`` attribute, and are taken from the given input data, for instance a ``pandas`` data frame.
 This attribute will be ``None`` if the input provides no feature names.
+The ``feature_names_in_`` attribute is a 1d NumPy array with object dtype and all elements in the array are strings.

 Output Feature Names
 ####################

 A fitted estimator exposes the output feature names through the ``get_feature_names_out`` method.
+The output of ``get_feature_names_out`` is a 1d NumPy array with object dtype and all elements in the array are strings.
 Here we discuss more in detail how these feature names are generated.
 Since for most estimators there are multiple ways to generate feature names, this SLEP does not intend to define how exactly feature names are generated for all of them.
 It is instead a guideline on how they could generally be generated.

 As detailed bellow, some generated output features names are the same or a derived from the input feature names.
 In such cases, if no input feature names